 Plymouth helps you to set out as the designer you want to be.
 The modules set can be as challenging as you want them, allowing you to express your own individual style.
 I came in with a specific view of what I wanted to be and left being a completely different designer.
 I like how all options are open and you have the support to chase what you want.

 Danny with fellow University of Plymouth graduates, Shaun Lynch and Eva Dage, who also work at IBM.
 They returned to the University to take part in a Graphic Communication with Typography event and work with the current students for the day.

-As a student on Graphic Communication with Typography, you can explore our range of printmaking workshops - etching, lithography and silkscreen.
+As a student on Graphic Design with Typography, you can explore our range of printmaking workshops - etching, lithography and silkscreen.
 Alongside these, you'll have access to professional photographic studios and Apple Mac workstations.

 The University also has one of the best letterpress workshops in the UK.
 Here is a video all about it: